nbernardo/dlt-client/README.md

 In terms of stack the front end is build in <a href="https://stilljs.dev/">Still.js</a> framework and the Backend is built in <a href="https://dlthub.com/">dlt-hub (Python)</a>.
 This is a single repository comprising both the backend and the UI.

+There is a [live version](https://mvp1.dlt-c.cloud/#) deployed in cloud, you can access and test it using social login.

 <br>